JonnyAsh/ISS-Logbook/README.md

 --------------------------------------------------------------

 ## 1.2 Architecture
 The ISS Logbook application is built as a web microservice using Flask 2.2.2.
+The core application was taken from GitHub (TechwithTim2020), and adapted with mutliple security features.

 -----------